dregmi08/cse15l-lab-reports/labreport5.md

 The purpose of this command is to find specific files/directories without you (the user) having to remember the exact filename.
 This find command is also case insensitive, meaning that you can not only find files/directories without knowing the whole filename (you can use the asterisk to find files that contain that specific string) but you don't have to remember if the file name contains a capital letter.
-This is very useful if you can only remember part of a filename.
+This is very useful if you can only remember part of a filename but can't remember the exact name.
 I cloned the same repository containing the files/directories we used in lab 3, and I switched into docsearch, written_2, and then travel_guides for my first example.
 I then types find .  -iname "amster*" and got the respective directory.
 For my second example, I used the command find . -iname "cas*" and got the respective file.

 __Second Use:__ `find -type d` or listing directories